Bob Gale: Film

 As screenwriters Gale and Zemeckis have collaborated on a number of films including 1941, I Wanna Hold Your Hand, Used Cars, and Trespass.
 The last one was set in East St. Louis, Illinois, near Gale's home town.
 Gale and Zemeckis were nominated for an Academy Award for their screenplay for Back to the Future.
 In 2002, Gale made his debut as a feature-film director with Interstate 60: Episodes of the Road.
 He had previously directed and written the 20-minute theatrical release Mr. Payback: An Interactive Movie.
 Gale's other work includes the novelization for his movie 1941 and he helped develop the unreleased arcade game Tattoo Assassins.

 Gale, formerly a member of Writers Guild of America West, left and maintained financial core status in 1990.

 Gale wrote the book and was a producer for the stage musical adaptation of the first Back to the Future film, which premiered in Manchester in 2020, then on the West End in 2021.
 The musical transferred to Broadway in August 2023 and closed in January 2025.
-The show is touring nationally, with international productions in Tokyo and Sydney.
+The show is touring nationally, with international productions in Germany, Tokyo and Sydney.

+He is featured in the 2019 documentary Framing John DeLorean.

 Comics

-As a teenager, Bob Gale was a regular Marvel reader, and his fan letters appeared in Tales of Suspense #98, published in February 1968, and Iron Man #2-3, published in June-July 1968.
+As a teenager, Bob Gale was a regular Marvel reader, and his fan letters appeared in Tales of Suspense #98, published in February 1968, and Iron Man #2-3, published in June–July 1968.

 Gale began writing for comics in the late 90s, and his earliest work includes Ant-Man's Big Christmas for Marvel and Batman for DC Comics.
 In 2001, he had a short run on Marvel's Daredevil with artists Phil Winslade and Dave Ross.
 In 2008, Gale worked as one of the writers among the rotating writer/artist teams on The Amazing Spider-Man, which at the time was published three times a month.
 His other work in comics includes the Back to the Future monthly series published by IDW Publishing.
 The first issue was released in stores on October 21, 2015, which is the same date that Marty travels with Doc Brown to the future; the comic book is shown as part of the storyline for Part II.